 Location: Lake Eola Park, 512 East Washington Street, Orlando, FL 32801

 Every year, Downtown Orlando celebrates the start of the Christmas season with the annual Tree Lighting Celebration.
-In 2019, this event takes place on December 6 from 5 p.m. to 9 p.m.
-The event features the 72-foot Christmas tree covered in lights, live music and performances, The Daily City’s Food Truck Bazaar, and other vendor booths.
+In 2021, this event takes place in person again on December 3.
+The event typically features the 72-foot Christmas tree covered in lights, live music and performances, The Daily City’s Food Truck Bazaar, and other vendor booths.

 If you can’t make it to the tree lighting, that’s okay because the tree is on display until early January.
 Every night, there is an hourly light show with synchronized music.
 The first light show each night is at 5:45 p.m., and the last one each night is at 9:45 p.m.

 Don’t just see the Christmas tree and leave though.
 Afterwards, walk around Lake Eola and see the other Christmas decorations.
 Take time to follow the nearly one mile path (.9 mi/1.4 km) around the lake to enjoy the rest of the decorations as well.

 While you are in the area, on weekends in December leading up to Christmas, Santa is in the area.
 Santa is available for photos at the Eola House on Fridays and Saturdays from 4:30 – 9:00 p.m. and on Sundays from 5 – 8 p.m.
 (Santa may not be present in 2021).